What could an ex-UFC champion and cardiac arrest survivor teach you about health?

 3. Deadlift to Shrug Complex

-Some of the polar Deadlift to Shrug moves include:
+These are some of the polar Deadlift to Shrug moves to include:

 - Hybrid Deadlift x8 reps